aspose-barcode/Aspose.BarCode-Documentation/java/developer-guide/barcode-recognition/ input-sources/_index.md

 ## 8. Recognition from Processed Image

 Images are often transformed (copied, re-rendered, converted) before recognition.
 This example ensures that `BarCodeReader` works correctly with such processed images.
+This example confirms that BarCodeReader can read barcodes from images that were redrawn or converted in memory using Java 2D.
+You can safely apply your own image processing (such as format conversion, drawing to a new BufferedImage, or applying filters) and pass the resulting BufferedImage to the BarCodeReader constructor.

 ```java
 /**